NVIDIA/framework-reproducibility/README.md

  TDO      | Set environment variable `TF_DETERMINISTIC_OPS` to '1' or 'true'.
 Also *do not* set environment variable `TF_USE_CUDNN_AUTOTUNE` at all (and particularly *do not* set it to '0' or 'false').   |
  TDP      | Apply `tfdeterminism.patch`.
 Note that we are currently working on getting solution TDO into stock TensorFlow (see [PR 31465](https://github.com/tensorflow/tensorflow/pull/31465)).            |
  NS1      | There is currently no solution available for this, but one is under development.                                                                                                                |
- NS2      | The patch, TDP (see above), is currently being updated so that it can be applied to TF version 1.15 and 2.0.                                                                                    |
+ NS2      | The patch, TDP (see above), is currently being updated so that it can be applied to TF version 2.0.                                                                                             |

 #### Other Possible GPU-Specific Sources of Non-Determinism